 The last five years has seen a shift in my creative direction as a composer.
 My harmonic language has continued to simplify and I have increasingly worked with a mixture of live performers and manipulated audio (using Ableton Live).
 This has allowed me to blend real-world sounds, text and noise with the more traditional elements of my music.
 A postmodern thread is still weaving its way through my thinking, with my song cycle Crazy referencing music by composers as diverse as Gesualdo, Schumann and Percy Granger.
-We are just putting the finishing touches on a recording of Crazy, which should be available for streaming, download and purchase sometime this fall.
+A recording of Crazy was recently released.
+It is available for streaming, download and purchase.

 My other ongoing “research” project is curating a weekly blog called The Omnivorous Listener.
 You can read it on the site of the Institute for Research in Music and Community.